 These types of ants in Pennsylvania are particularly distinctive due to their large mounds of soil, which they use to form nesting sites.

 These mounds can range from 8 inches to 4 feet tall!
-The mound is created from soil, leaves, and other organic material brought back by worker ants.
+The mound is created from soil, leaves, and other organic material from worker ants.

 The mound also helps keep the nest cool during hot days and warm during cold nights.